The Brauer trees of unipotent blocks: Introduction

 \section{Introduction}

 A basic problem in the modular representation theory of finite groups is to determine decomposition matrices.
-Ever since the theory of blocks with cyclic defect groups that originated with Brauer \cite{Bra} and was extended by Dade \cite{Dade}, the prospect of determining all Brauer trees associated to finite groups was a fundamental challenge in modular representation theory.
-Those trees determine the decomposition matrix as well as the Morita equivalence class of the block.
+The theory of blocks with cyclic defect groups that originated with Brauer \cite{Bra} and was completed by Dade \cite{Dade}, encodes the Morita equivalence class of a block in a planar embedded tree.
+Its vertices correspond to ordinary irreducible representations, its edges to modular irreducible representations, and the edges containing a given vertex correspond to the composition factors of a modular reduction of the ordinary irreducible representation.

+The prospect of determining all Brauer trees associated to finite groups is a fundamental challenge in modular representation theory.
 In 1984, Feit \cite[Theorem 1.1]{Fe2} proved that, up to \emph{unfolding} --- broadly speaking, taking a graph consisting of several copies of a given Brauer tree and then identifying all exceptional vertices -- the collection of Brauer trees of all finite groups coincides with that of the quasisimple groups.

 For alternating groups and their double covers, the Brauer trees are known \cite{Mul}, and for all but the two largest sporadic groups all Brauer trees are known (see \cite{HiLu} for most of the trees).
 The remaining quasisimple groups, indeed the `majority' of quasisimple groups, are groups of Lie type $G(q)$: if $\ell$ is a prime dividing $|G(q)|$ then either $\ell\nmid q$ or $\ell\mid q$ --- in the latter case, for there to be an $\ell$-block with cyclic defect group we must have that $G/Z(G)=\mathrm{PSL}_2(\ell)$ and the Brauer tree is a line.